-It is clear millennial associates have different expectations of their employers than their more senior predecessors.
-Priority is given to flexible and remote working.
-As a bare minimum, firms are typically offering at least one day a fortnight to work from home, with the more adventurous firms offering additional agile working arrangements.
-By adapting to associates changing behaviours and embracing change, law firms will be able to increase their associate retention, lower onboarding costs and ultimately keep the best lawyers within their business.
+Junior Associates have different expectations of their employers than their more senior predecessors.
+Particularly since Covid-19, priority is given to flexible and remote working.
+Generally, most law firms have adopted some form of a 2/3 day split between being office based and remote working, with the more adventurous firms offering additional agile working arrangements.
+By adapting to Associates changing behaviours and embracing change, law firms will be able to increase their Associate retention, lower onboarding costs and ultimately keep the best Lawyers within their business.

 It seems obvious, but to maintain sustainable growth, firms need to actively build their business development pipeline.
 This includes the usual mix of marketing, PR and networking activities as well as being strategic in their approach.
-Not only targeting the ‘low-hanging fruit’ and quick wins possible in a mid-sized firm through referrals between teams, but also looking longer term with a focus on specific sectors.
-A targeted approach helps bring structure and focus in line with planning and KPI measurement, all beneficial to the long-term growth of the firm.
-Hence for example, many real estate and construction lawyers will find themselves at MIPIM in Cannes next month, forging relationships across the property sector.
+This should involve not only targeting the ‘low-hanging fruit’ and quick wins possible in a mid-sized firm through referrals between teams but also looking longer term with a focus on specific sectors.
+A targeted approach helps bring structure and focus in-line with planning and KPI measurement, all beneficial to the long-term growth of the firm.
+Hence for example, many Real Estate and Construction Lawyers found themselves at MIPIM in Cannes last month, forging relationships across the property sector.

 Whatever sector you work in, there’s no denying that innovation is a method to achieving growth.
 However, innovation on its own is not a differentiator and it can prove more difficult in a traditional environment such as law.
 To get around this, some firms are pinpointing specific sectors, positioning themselves as the experts in all things technology, for example.
 Meanwhile structurally, we’re seeing more innovative approaches to achieve growth.
-For example, Pinsent Masons launched its flexible legal service, Vario with several other firms, utilising a model of freelance legal professionals.
-As previously mentioned, there has also been a rise in consultancy-based legal firms, such as Gunnercooke, one of the fastest growing firms in the UK.
+Interestingly, Pinsent Masons launched its flexible legal service, Vario with several other firms, utilising a model of freelance legal professionals.
+As previously mentioned, there has also been a rise in consultancy-based and fee sharing law firms.
 From a client perspective, these firms allow for a Partner-led service while as a potential employee, you can benefit from less bureaucracy and focus solely on growing your own client base.

 Moving with the times and embracing change is the only way law firms can achieve sustained growth, and that’s whether focussing on their employees, clients or structure.